Focus of White Sox: ‘Loosen up, have some fun’

 “Right now I think the primary focus of this clubhouse is to loosen up and go back to having some fun playing the game,” Kopech said.
 “I know it’s hard when you’re 20 games under, but it can’t get too much more miserable than losing a lot.
 We’re going to go out there and play hard and compete and try to have fun doing it.”

-Everyday players make for the best leadership guys, and the Sox had a somewhat unusual clubhouse environment with pitcher-heavy leadership roles for veterans Lynn, Giolito, Graveman and Kelly but as the season unraveled it became apparent most of them were welcoming the possibility of getting traded to a contender.
-Lynn carried an alpha male quality around the room while also dragging around a 6.47 ERA behind him.
+Everyday players make for the best leadership guys, and the Sox had a somewhat unusual clubhouse environment with pitcher-heavy leadership roles for veterans Lynn, Giolito, Graveman and Kelly, but as the season unraveled it became apparent most of them were welcoming the possibility of getting traded to a contender.
+Lynn carried an alpha male quality around the room while also dragging around a 6.47 ERA.
 And his body language when plays weren’t made behind him didn’t fly with everyone.

 So it goes when you’re getting beat.